artrslpnv/GitHooks/README.md

-To check GitHooks add hook file to .git/hooks on your local machine
+To check GitHooks add pre-commit file to .git/hooks on your local machine

 # PatternsCollection